H. P. Lovecraft's Dreams in the Witch-House: Plot

-He takes Danny and escapes, crash landing in Frances's room and takes a moment of relief.
-Danny starts fiercely crying again, and Walter notices that the growling rodent is chewing through Danny's neck and sucking his blood dry.
-Frances is locked out and desperately shrieks for Walter to open the door immediately, and gets even more anxious by seeing neon lights emitting from inside the room.
-Simultaneously, Masurewicz is in his room, praying and bleeding from having struck his head to the table numerous times.
-The manager and two police officers arrive and the former finally opens the door through his service keys to find Walter smudged by blood—with Danny's lifeless body in his lap.
-Walter is taken to a psych ward and in a session with his attending psychologist, continues to swear by his version of events but convinced that he is simply in denial of the crime he committed single-handedly, the psychologist diagnoses him with paranoid schizophrenia.
+He takes Danny and escapes the attic, crash landing back in his room.
+Danny's cries resume, and Walter sees that the rat is chewing through Danny's neck.
+Frances, locked out, desperately shrieks for Walter to let her in while neon lights shine under the door.
+Masurewicz is in his room, praying and beating his head so hard that he is bleeding.
+The manager and the police arrive and the former opens the door with his service keys to find Walter covered in blood, holding Danny's corpse.
+Walter is taken to a psych ward and diagnosed with paranoid schizophrenia.